NewsGuyTor/eth2-ubuntu/README.md

 # Setup an Eth2 Mainnet Validator System on Ubuntu

-This document contains instructions for setting up an Eth2 mainnet staking system.
-Medalla testnet instructions are available [here](prysm-medalla.md).
+This document contains instructions for setting up an Eth2 Mainnet staking system.
+Medalla testnet instructions are available [here](Prysm-Medalla.md).

 These instructions have been developed to configure an Eth2 mainnet staking system using Ubuntu 20.04 LTS on an Intel NUC 10i5FNK with 2TB SSD and 32GB RAM.
 These instructions are primarily for my own purposes, so that I can recreate my environment if I need to.
 They are not intended to represent best practices and may not be applicable to your hardware, software, or network configuration.
 There are many other good sources for instructions on setting up these services, and those may be more generally written and applicable.